zxc479773533/Some-Small-C-programs/README.md

 # Some-Small-C-programs
-Some simple games or tools
+### Here are ome simple games or tools written by myself.